Finally after few months of speculation alpha version of jQuery Mobile 1.4

 Editor note – 23.09.2013

-Personally I would have waited few more weeks before publish this alpha version.
+Personally I would have waited few more weeks before publishing this alpha version.
 2 months have passed since I wrote this article, at this point a lot of things are still missing or half way done.
 Demo page was not updated since I don’t know when.
 What’s the point in supporting and testing this alpha version if we must dig into the framework just to find how to even turn some announced functionality on.

-I hope this will change soon. jQuery Mobile is great framework and I hope 1.4 will be next great version in line.
+I hope this will change soon. jQuery Mobile is a great framework and I hope 1.4 will be next great version in line.

 Copy-and-Paste Snippet for CDN-hosted files:

 Note: jQuery Mobile 1.4 also supports jQuery core 2.0.

 ZIP File: If you want to host the files yourself you can download a zip of all the files: